-Source: National Research Council, Multi-Hazard Identification and Risk Assessment, FEMA subsidence is a geologic hazard that occurs when the ground surface collapses into underground mined areas.
+In Michigan, the primary Source: National Research Council, Multi-Hazard Identification and Risk Assessment, FEMA of subsidence underground mining.

+Although mine subsidence is not as significant a hazard in Michigan as in other parts of the country, many areas in Michigan are potentially vulnerable to mine subsidence hazards.
+Mine subsidence is a geologic hazard that occurs when the ground surface collapses into underground mined areas.
 It can strike with little or no warning and can result in very costly damage to buildings and disruption of underground utilities.
 In extreme cases, mine subsidence can literally swallow whole buildings or sections of ground into sinkholes, endangering anyone that may be present at that site.
 Mine subsidence may take years to manifest.
 Examples of collapses occurring 100 years after mines were abandoned have been documented in several areas of the country.
 Records of abandoned mines are often sketchy and sometimes non-existent.
 Therefore, it is often difficult to determine exactly where the mines were located.
 Many areas of Michigan may have developed over abandoned mines and may not even be aware of it.
 Oftentimes, the one way a community or home/business owner becomes aware of a potential hazard is when subsidence actually occurs and damage or destruction results.